MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 2. Launch your Configuration Manager, navigate to **Software Library**, open the **Office 365 Client Management** node and launch the **Office 365 Installer** wizard.
 3. Click through the wizard and make sure to select all the languages you want to include.
 4. Once the wizard has finished its work, we have to adjust the configuration file to allow Office CDN fallback and instruct the setup engine to dynamically determine which languages to install instead of hard coding them.
 Navigate to your content source folder and open the configuration.xml in an editor.
-5. Remove all the hard coded languages and replace them by a combination of:
+5. Remove all the hard-coded languages and replace them by a combination of:

 - Specify languages you want to always install.
 - Add ID="[MatchPreviousMSI](../upgrade-from-msi-version.md#install-the-same-language-resources)" if you want to carry forward any already installed languages.